mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 23 October 2025

-- The average temperature today is 7.77˚C,
+- The average temperature today is 8.28˚C,
-- With highs of 8.86˚C and lows of 7.6˚C,
+- With highs of 8.86˚C and lows of 7.61˚C,
-- It may feel like 6.79˚C with light rain
+- It may feel like 5˚C with broken clouds
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 6.17m/s and visibility is 10000m
-- The pressure is 984hPa and humidity is 90%
+- The pressure is 986hPa and humidity is 87%
 - The sun will rise at 06:46 and set at 16:58

 <!-- weather_marker ends -->